 DNA relationship testing allows direct examination of genetic materials which a child inherits from biological parents.
 During the testing process, the genetic profiles of the submitted samples are evaluated for common DNA which could suggest a relationship.
 Relationship test results are used to determine the likelihood of the relationship in question.

 Below you will find information about the relationship testing process and the services we provide.
 Please contact our Forensic Relationship expert to discuss your case before sending any materials.

 We provide relationship testing services to law enforcement agencies.
-Our services are designed to meet your needs.
+Our services are designed to meet the highest standards of the legal community.
 We offer:

-Our professionals within Forensic Relationship Services are committed to maintaining the highest quality standards in the laboratory.
+Our professionals within Forensic Relationship Testing services are committed to maintaining the highest quality standards in the laboratory.
 We are dedicated to a system of process improvement, which includes feedback from our clients.

 Required Documentation for case initiation:

 We recommend you provide additional documentation in the form of: